The following is a book review by KERA’s critic at large, Jerome Weeks.

 Yet as Hitchcock shows, our knowledge of that myth is mostly drawn from the great Boris Karloff film of 1931, and that film has little to do with the novel.
 The hunchbacked assistant, the grunting monster, the angry villagers waving torches: All of these originated in Victorian stage adaptations that the screen version drew from.

 As the story was made more lurid, it also became less provocative and ambivalent, more conservative and cautionary.
 Shelley’s Frankenstein asks, What does it mean to be human?
-But the story came to express our fears of science, our fears of any tinkering with nature, with the ‘human’ we think we already know.
+But even in Shelley’s own re-written version in 1821, the story came to express our fears of science, our fears of any tinkering with nature, with the ‘human’ we think we already know.
 In the original novel, the monster actually learns both kindness and hatred from human society.
-But in the 1931 movie, as we all remember, it’s the assistant stealing the brain in a jar who drops the good brain and takes the “criminal” one, thus creating the ‘monster.’
+But in the 1931 movie, as we all remember, it’s the assistant stealing the brain in a jar who drops the good brain and takes the “criminal” one, thus dooming the monster to be ‘evil.’

-This is some of Hitchcock’s best material, tracing the early ways the monster was pumped up and dumbed down.
-Hitchcock is also good at the other end of the book, on the controversies over genetic engineering and how even the name Frankenstein was avoided by Bush administrators working to curtail cloning and stem-cell research.
-Bringing up Frank could have made them seem fear-mongering and “anti-science.”
+This is some of Hitchcock’s best material, tracing the early ways the monster was pumped up and dumbed down, how adaptations repeatedly needed to moralize the monster’s technological creation and folkloric demise, moralize into more conventional responses to the icky facts of human ambiguities and creaturely impulses.
+Hitchcock is also good at the other end of the book, on the cultural controversies over genetic engineering and how even the name Frankenstein was avoided by Bush administrators working to curtail cloning and stem-cell research.
+Bringing up Frankie could have made them seem fear-mongering and “anti-science.”

 Given this apparent thoroughness, though, it’s surprising when she overlooks important touchstones — like a 1984 essay by novelist Thomas Pynchon.
 He links Frankenstein to the Luddites, the rebellious weavers in the 19th century who became symbols of resistance to technological progress.
 His essay also points to an enduring appeal of the monster, one that Hitchcock completely misses.
 The monster, Pynchon writes, is the ultimate “Big Bad-Ass.”